 - Spring 2020

-Kosoglu’s career on Capitol Hill has also included leadership positions with leading Democratic Senators, including U.S. Senator Michael Bennet (D-CO) and U.S. Senator Debbie Stabenow (D-MI).
-During her tenure, Kosoglu led negotiations on numerous bipartisan legislation, with a focus on the economy and health care.
-Most notably, Kosoglu served as a key advisor during the drafting and passage of the Affordable Care Act in 2010.
+Kosoglu’s career on Capitol Hill has also included leadership positions with leading Democratic Senators, including U.S. Senator Michael Bennet of Colorado and U.S. Senator Debbie Stabenow of Michigan.
+During her tenure, Kosoglu led negotiations on numerous bipartisan legislation, with a focus on the economy, technology, and health care.
+Notably, Kosoglu served as a key advisor during the drafting and passage of the Affordable Care Act in 2010.

-Kosoglu received a B.A. in English with Honors from the University of Michigan and a Masters in Legislative Affairs from George Washington University.
+Kosoglu graduated with honors from the University of Michigan and has a master’s degree from George Washington University.
 She currently resides in the Washington D.C. area with her husband and three sons.